Xwulqw’selu: The Koksilah

-The Koksilah watershed is a beautiful 31,000 hectare area within the territory of the Cowichan people on Vancouver Island.
+The Koksilah River, Xwulqw’selu Sta’lo’, Watershed is a beautiful 31,000 hectare area within the territory of the Cowichan people on Vancouver Island.
 It includes all the land that drains into the Koksilah River, from its source in the western mountains, down through the communities of Cowichan Station and Hwulqw’selu and out to the sea at the Cowichan estuary.
 It is home to salmon, elk, and cougar, farming, forestry, and more.
 The Koksilah watershed supports many lives.
 This project is about local people coming together to protect and restore its ability to do that long into the future.
-Learn more about the Koksilah watershed here.

 Learning our Landscape – Sharing its Stewardship

 Unlike most of British Columbia, the Koksilah watershed is mostly privately “owned”.
 While each landowner holds some rights and responsibilities on their property, our water and other ecological values cross property boundaries, making their protection a shared responsibility.
-However, we lack a “roadmap” to help us do that well.
-This project will knit together information and people across property boundaries for the common good of our watershed.
-We have contracted Silva Ecosystem Consultants to conduct an ecosystem-based analysis of the whole watershed and we are seeking the cooperation and partnership of landowners to share ecological information about the Koksilah for that purpose.
+However, we lacked a “roadmap” to help us do that well.
+In 2017, the Koksilah Watershed Working Group started to address that by hiring a team of researchers to create an Ecosystem Based Analysis of the whole watershed.

 You Can Help!

 - Respect the watershed.
 Understand that what we do to our watershed, we do to ourselves.
 Be a good steward of the land, wildlife and water.